A-Chidalu/Crashbuddy/README.md

 ## Description
 An Text Messaging Application for Road Side Assistance (Created at Hackthe6 08/23/2019)

 A User Sends an MMS to their specific Twilio account number.
-Through HTTPS calls and Flask the image is downloaded locally to a directory in my compter.
+Through HTTP requests using Flask the image is downloaded locally to a directory in my compter.

 With the directory we then feed this image into a Trained Machine learning Model Made with IBM watson and IBM watson is able to identify and Label